Pain Management

 Antidepressants

-Some medicines used to treat depression also may be helpful for treating symptoms related to pain.
+Some medicines used to treat depression may also help treat symptoms related to pain.
 There are many types of antidepressants available.
 Your doctor can tell you if this is a good treatment choice for you.1

 Anti-seizure drugs

 Medicines used to treat seizures may help treat some types of pain.
-These drugs work to decrease the excitability of nerve cells in the brain.
+These drugs work to decrease the excitability of nerve cells in the brain and spinal cord.
 They are also called anticonvulsants.1

 Low-dose opioid drugs